Feds: NYPD officer served as lookout for cocaine ring

 “Today I’m going to find out the thing I couldn’t yesterday because there were too many people at the office,” Abreu said in one message to the traffickers, according to court records.

-Abreu was charged with conspiring to import and distribute cocaine.
-He did not yet have a defense attorney who could comment on the charges.
+Abreu was charged with conspiring to import and distribute cocaine and released Monday on $1 million bond.
+A message was sent to his defense attorney seeking comment.

 Abreu has been with the NYPD nine years and is suspended without pay, the Police Department said.